jaytimm/american-political-data-and-r/README.md

   ungroup()
 ```

 > A summary of congressional district counts by presidential voting group for the 2008, 2012 & 2016 presidential elections.
-Only the series "McCain &lt; Obama &lt; Clinton" is unattested.
+Only the series **McCain &lt; Obama &lt; Clinton** is unattested.

 ``` r
 dailykos_pres_flips %>%